Links on Android Authority may earn us a commission. Learn more.

 Balancing cross-play matchmaking

 The Call of Duty Mobile emulator takes another page from the PUBG Mobile book when it comes to matchmaking.
 The game offers full cross-play capabilities but limits your opponents to those playing on the same platform.
-This means that emulator players will be matched with emulator players, and mobile players with mobile players.
+This means that the game will match emulator players with other emulator players and mobile players with other mobile players.

-If a party contains mixed emulator/mobile players, they’ll be matched with other players in the same situation.
-This could be further complicated one player is using a controller on mobile, but that’s essentially how it works.
+If a party contains mixed emulator/mobile players, the game can handle that too.
+The game will match them with other players in the same situation.
+Of course, sometimes the matchmaking logic would have to jump through more hoops.
+For example, if say, one player is using a controller on mobile.
+However, that’s essentially how it works.
 Keep that in mind when teaming up with your friends as it might put them at a serious disadvantage!

 You can download the official Call of Duty Mobile PC emulator at the link below.